 You can run polygenic prediction using the effect estimates from

 SBayesR.
-Firstly, copy /data/module5/sim/sbayesr.snpRes
+Firstly, copy /data/module5/sim/sbayesr.snpRes to

 your current folder, which is the result from genome-wide analysis.
 You